google-github-actions/run-vertexai-notebook/README.md

 # Notebook Review - GitHub Actions

-An example workflow that uses [GitHub Actions][actions] to schedule a run of any Notebook files via Vertex AI and then adding a link to the output files back into the pull request.
+An example workflow that uses [GitHub Actions][actions] to schedule the remote execution of any Notebook files via Vertex AI.
+The GitHub workflow writes a comment into the pull request with links to both the job running in Vertex AI as well as the final output files.

 This code is intended to be an _example_.
 You will likely need to change or update values to match your setup.